antimof/UxPlay/README.md

 **-r {R|L}**  90 degree Right (clockwise) or Left (counter-clockwise) rotations; these are carried out after any **-f** transforms.

-# New features available: (v 1.3 2021-08)
+# New features available: (v 1.31 2021-08-09)

-1. Updates of the RAOP (AirPlay protocol, not AirPlay 2)  collection of codes  maintained at  https://github.com/FD-/RPiPlay.git so it is current as of 2021-08-01, adding all changes since the original release of UxPlay by antimof.
+1. Updates of the RAOP (AirPlay protocol)  collection of codes  maintained at  https://github.com/FD-/RPiPlay.git so it is current as of 2021-08-01, adding all changes since the original release of UxPlay by antimof.
 This involved crypto updates, replacement of the included plist library by the system-installed version, and  a change over to a library llhttp for http parsing.

-2. Added the -s, -p, -m, -r  and -f options.
+2. Added the -s, -p, -m, -r,  -f, and -fps  options.

 3. If "cmake -DZOOMFIX=ON .."  is run before compiling,
 the mirrored window is now visible to screen-sharing applications such as